-You can use Time Machine to back up your Mac computers onto a USB hard drive that is connected to one of the router's USB ports or an eSATA storage device that is connected to the router eSATA port.
+You can use Time Machine to back up your Mac computers onto a USB hard drive that is connected to one of the router's USB ports.
 You can access the connected storage device from your Mac with a wired or WiFi connection to your router.